slrslr/Linux-bash-scripts-miscellaneous/README.md

 **torrentcahedownloader** - Linux bash script that should download .torrent file that match the torrent hash that you input

+**updatemuwire** - Linux bash script that helps download new or update existing [Muwire](https://github.com/zlatinb/muwire/) directory and build it so it can be run on Linux (if appropriate Java is installed)

 **yahoolfdblock** - Bash script that checks the defined file if it contains any of the defined phrases and report via e-mail if yes